Store Hours

 If you want more guidance in planting or are dealing with extremely tiny seeds, consider seed tapes.
 They're biodegradable pieces of paper with tiny seeds affixed at regular intervals.
 Just bury the tape and water as directed.
 If all goes well, you'll have perfectly spaced sprouts pop up soon.

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
-Planting seeds indoors near a sunny window means you'll be ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
-You might even want to directly plant organic seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for warmer temperatures, sprouts poking up, and fragrant breezes.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Harper Woods Garden Center?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+You'll have good results with plants that have your zone number or less.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will even out as time passes.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone